Overheard in a Soho pub …

 EDDIE: And?

-GUS: It was most enjoyable.
-While retaining the reboot grittiness characteristic of the Daniel Craig era, it also restores many of the humorous and romantic sensibilities that have been missing from the franchise recently.
+GUS: I thought it was a most enjoyable cinematic experience.
+It retains the reboot grittiness characteristic of the Daniel Craig era, while, at the same time, restoring many of the humorous and romantic sensibilities that have been missing from the franchise in recent years.

-EDDIE: What did you do – swallow a dictionary?
-What you mean is it’s got Q, a bunch of one-liners and a funky villain.
+EDDIE: What did you do, buddy, swallow a dictionary?
+What you mean is: it’s got Q, a bunch of funny one-liners, and a funky villain.

-GUS: Indeed.
-The plot does stray somewhat into silliness, however.
+GUS: I suppose you could put it that way.
+I fear the plot does stray somewhat into silliness, however.

 EDDIE: Killer title sequence.
 That VFX place in London did it.
 You know, SpecSavers.